What to Expect

 Side effects of reflexology are infrequent, but they can occur.
-They also tend to be very mild when (and if) they do occur.
+They also tend to be very mild if they do occur.
 The most common side effects are explained below.

 While most people notice a marked improvement in their symptoms following reflexology, some feel worse before they start feeling better.
 This is sometimes referred to as a “healing crisis.”
 Because reflexology works to get you “unstuck,” dormant physical issues can get stirred up in the process.
-As these issues are brought to our awareness, we are able to address them in the clinic so they can be handled and healed appropriately.
+As these issues are brought to our awareness, we will address them in the clinic so they can be handled and healed.